LucasBN/ebpf-lb/README.md

-# Setting up the project
+# Running the load balancer

 First, you'll need to compile `libbpf`: